sssure02/sssure02/README.md

 # ✨ About Me:

 Hello!
 I'm Sai Sravani!
-I'm a junior undergrad student at Wayne State University pursuing a Bachelors degree in Statistics with minors in Computer Science and Economics.
+I'm a junior undergrad student at Wayne State University pursuing a Bachelors degree in Statistics and Computer Science with a minor in Economics.

-I’m currently learning Machine Learning and SQL.
+I’m currently learning Machine Learning.

 ## 🌐 Socials:
 <a href="http://www.linkedin.com/in/saisravanisure">